-Care and Maintenance Guide for Free Standing Ovens
+Care and Maintenance Guide for Free Standing Ovens29 January 2020

 Freestanding ovens are a great kitchen innovation that provides you with additional cooking options for whatever you wish to create.
 There are even dual fuel freestanding cookers that supply you with an array of different configuration options, including an electric oven with a gas cooktop, electric oven with an efficient induction cooktop or a full gas oven or cooktop configuration.
 Since they provide homeowners with such ease and convenience, it is a must to ensure proper unit care and maintenance for a lasting usage.
 Below is a care and maintenance guide for free standing ovens.

 Normally, the task of cleaning your free standing ovens is often least prioritised.
 More often than not, only when it is time to use the oven again and the oven door is opened that one is reminded to clean the oven again.
 If this is the case, meat-juices, oil, and baked-on stains can be very stubborn to come off, especially if they have not been cleaned for some time.

 The first thing that needs to be done in properly cleaning a standard free standing oven is to remove all shelves and runners, and then focus on removing any large pieces of food residue from inside the oven.
 While there are many ways people claim to clean ovens using household products, nothing is more effective than specially designed oven cleaners like Aktivo.

 Applying Aktivo oven cleaner onto runners, shelves, and the interior walls of your oven is simple, and the instructions are easy to follow.
 Compared to all other means of cleaning your free standing oven that require you to work hard scrubbing off baked-on grease and oil stains, Aktivo oven cleaner makes the job as easy as possible, by just applying and then wiping your oven clean.